MBACP Registered Counsellor, BA (Hons) Humanistic Counselling (Greenwich), FdA Counselling.

 I can work with a wide range of issues such as stress and anxiety, low mood and depression, loss and bereavement.
 Your personal distress, however, may not exactly fit into a category and I would like to hear from you, whatever your ‘story’ might be.
 What really matters to me is the impact on your sense of self and your relationship with the rest of the world.

-Apart from my work in the Centre, I am also a counsellor for a Youth Counselling Project and I feel passionate about improving young people’s mental health.
-Most of all, however, I am interested in you as a unique human being who is going through a difficult path in a lifetime journey.
-I would be honoured to share that path with you.
-Together we can make a difference on your way!
+Apart from my private practice in the Centre, I work as an IAPT Counsellor for the NHS.
+I am also one of the counsellors with 121 Youth Counselling Project supporting young people age 11-25.
+I feel passionate about improving children's and adolescents' mental health.
+But most of all, I am interested in you as a unique human being who is going through a difficult path in a lifetime journey.
+It would be a privilege to share that path with you and make a difference on your way.